Algernon Seymour, 7th Duke of Somerset: Public life

 Seymour was still in Austria when he was returned as Member of Parliament for Marlborough on the recommendation of his father at a by-election on 27 November 1705.
 In 1706 he was appointed Lord-Lieutenant of Sussex for the rest of his life.
-He went to Flanders in the summer of 1708 to serve as a volunteer under the Duke of Marlborough and brought back news of the relief of Brussels in November.
+He went to Flanders in the summer of 1708 to serve as a volunteer under John Churchill, 1st Duke of Marlborough and brought back news of the relief of Brussels in November.
 At the 1708 British general election, he was returned as a Whig MP for both Marlborough and Northumberland and chose to sit for Northumberland.
 He became a Colonel of the 15th Foot in 1709, and was returned in the subsequent by-election.
-He acted as a teller for the Whigs on several occasions and voted for the impeachment of Dr Sacheverell in 1710.
+He acted as a teller for the Whigs on several occasions and voted for the impeachment of Dr Henry Sacheverell in 1710.
 At the 1710 British general election he was returned again as Whig MP for Northumberland.
 He was appointed Governor of Tynemouth Castle by Robert Harley in 1711 and was also appointed a justice of the peace for Northumberland.
 In Parliament, he voted for the motion of ‘No Peace without Spain’ on 7 December 1711.
 He was returned again for Northumberland at the 1713 British general election and spoke strongly in support of Richard Steele, voting against his expulsion.
-In 1714 he was appointed Groom of the Bedchamber to the Prince of Wales.
+In 1714 he was appointed Groom of the Bedchamber to George, Prince of Wales.

 Seymour was returned unopposed as Whig MP for Northumberland at the 1715 British general election and proposed Spencer Compton as Speaker on 17 March 1715.
 He also became colonel of the 2nd Life Guards.
-He moved for the impeachment of Lord Kenmure, a rebel lord, in January 1716 and voted against the Government on Lord Cadogan in June 1717.
-When there was a break in relations between George I and his son Frederick, Prince of Wales later in 1717 he resigned his post as Groom of the Bedchamber to the Prince.
+He moved for the impeachment of William Gordon, 6th Viscount of Kenmure, a rebel lord, in January 1716 and voted against the Government on William Cadogan 1st Baron in June 1717.
+When there was a break in relations between George I and his son George, Prince of Wales later in 1717 he resigned his post as Groom of the Bedchamber to the Prince.
 He was returned again unopposed at the 1722 British general election.
 On 16 October 1722 took the chair at a committee of the whole House on the bill to suspend the Habeas Corpus Act.
-On his mother's death on 23 November 1722, he was summoned to the House of Lords as Lord Percy and vacated his seat in the House of Commons.
+On his mother's death on 23 November 1722, he was summoned to the House of Lords as Baron Percy and vacated his seat in the House of Commons.

 Percy was Custos Rotulorum of Wiltshire from 1726 to 1750.
 He became a brigadier-general in 1727 and in the same year was appointed Governor of Minorca, a post he held until 1742.
 He was promoted to major-general in 1735 and to lieutenant-general in 1739.
 From 1740 to 1750 he was colonel of the Royal Horse Guards and then served as Governor of Guernsey from 1742 to 1750.
 In 1748 he succeeded his father as Duke of Somerset.